 Burton helms her production company, Five Sisters Productions, with her real-life siblings.
 An Emeritus Board Member of the Alliance of Women Directors, as well as Global Girl Media, Burton also works on social and political campaigns, including commercials for the #MarchingForward viral video produced for The Representation Project and Global Girl Media, the "Mamas for Obama" Campaign and the Campaign for the Coalition to Abolish Slavery and Trafficking, featuring Julia Ormond.
 Other directing work includes Stephen Kanner: A Retrospective, a short film about visionary architect Stephen Kanner for the A+D Museum, "Act I" for the USA Pavilion for the 2010 World Expo in Shanghai,"The Path to a Cure" for MGH's ALS Multidisciplinary Clinic and commercials for the"Faces of Ford - Your Ford Story" Campaign for Ford Motor Company.
 Burton is a member of Film Fatales and was recently elected a Co-Chair of the DGA's Women's Steering Committee.

 Burton is one of 3 drama directors chosen for the CBS 2017-18 Directors Initiative.
-She was also selected for the Rodrigo Garcia/Jon Avnet Indigenous Incubator ProjectHER in conjunction with Conde Nast, for which she wrote and directed Good Eggs which will be released Spring 2018.
-Her Mercury 13 screenplay has been named to the Athena List, the Bechdel/Bitch List and is a 2016 Nicholl Quarterfinalist.
+She was also selected for the Rodrigo Garcia/Jon Avnet Indigenous Incubator ProjectHER in conjunction with Conde Nast, for which she wrote and directed Good Eggs, released in Spring 2018.
+Her Mercury 13 screenplay has been named to the Athena List, the Bechdel/Bitch List and is a Nicholl Quarterfinalist.

 Burton is developing an indie TV pilot, MidLife, as well as her next feature film, a drama inspired by the "Mercury 13" women who were tested for the original astronaut program in 1961-62.